tweinfeld/element-f/README.md

 });
 ```

-To tap into lifecycle events, this function can observe the "life" event emitter, that's passed as an argument:
+To tap into lifecycle events, this function can observe the "life" event emitter, passed to it as an argument:
 ```javascript
 const MyElement = elementF(function(life)=> {
     const shadow = this.attachShadow({mode: 'open'});